-How to block buyers on eBay
+How to block a buyer on eBay

-How to determine and manage potential buyers on eBay
+How to unblock a buyer on eBay

 - Click Submit.

 Blocking a buyer doesn’t guarantee that they won’t attempt to make purchases from your store.
 It’s essential to monitor your eBay account to ensure the blocked buyer doesn’t try to circumvent the block by creating a new account or using another one.

 How to set buyer requirements on eBay